 Once that’s done you can use an enzyme cleaner.
 Enzymes are macromolecular biological catalysts that speed up chemical reactions.
 Basically, they break up different stains, but most importantly they can break down the acid in your cat’s urine and neutralize the bacteria.

-There are plenty of pet enzyme cleaners in pet stores and my absolute favorite is the Nature’s Miracle available on Amazon.
+There are plenty of pet enzyme cleaners in pet stores and my absolute favorite is No products found.
 It definitely has saved a couple of cat beds, my favorite beanbag, and other surfaces from when my cat was still a messy kitten!

 If you don’t have an enzyme cleaner at hand you can always go for the easy solution of using vinegar.
 While it has its own distinctive smell, the folks at PetMD state that vinegar is “an acid that neutralizes the alkaline salts that form in dried urine stains.”
 So, it can definitely help your sink stop smelling like your cat’s urine!
 My advice is to dilute the vinegar with some water in a spray bottle, then cover the area and leave the solution to sit for a few minutes before scrubbing the sink.